 - Librarians are experts of the book and media world.
 If you ask for their recommendations, they’ll be happy to share them.
 These recommendations may be based on your child’s current interests like cars or science experiments or princesses.
 Or, the librarian may recommend the best children’s book you’ve never hear of.
 They can even point you in the direction of the old favorite that your child wants to check-out and read again and again and again.

-- While not a replacement for a parent or caregiver reading a book aloud, audio books are a great way to build little ones’ listening and comprehension skills.
+- While they aren’t a replacement for a parent or caregiver reading a book aloud, audiobooks are a great way to build little ones’ listening and comprehension skills.
 Riding/driving time is a great time for your child to engage with stories.
-Audio books are hardly a boring read-aloud.
+Audiobooks are hardly boring.
 They’re performed by narrators who bring the book to life through your speaker or headphones.

 Teach your kid how to be responsible.